 Narendra Damodardas Modi (2014-Incumbent)

-Narendra Modi as the prime minister of the Republic of India is the elected as the head of the government.
-He is the leader of the Lower House (Lok Sabha) and is the also the head of the Council of Ministers.
+Narendra Modi as the prime minister of the Republic of India is elected as the head of the government.
+He is the leader of the Lower House (Lok Sabha) and is also the head of the Council of Ministers.
 Prime Minister Narendra Modi is the 14th Prime Minister of India.
 Serving his second tenure, PM Modi was first elected in 2014 to the 16th Lok Sabha.
 Check below the list of the prime ministers preceding him.

 Manmohan Singh (2004-2014)

 Dr Manmohan Singh was the 13th prime minister of India.
 He has served two complete terms as the prime minister and headed United Progressive Alliance (UPA) governments two times.
 A member of the Rajya Sabha, Manmohan Singh was the leader of the upper house from 1998 to 2004.
 He is currently serving his sixth Rajya Sabha tenure.
 He is widely accredited for the 1991 LPG ( Liberalisation, Privatisation, Globalisation ) reforms in India as the finance minister in PV Narasimha Rao government.
 Manmohan Singh was also the 15th governor of the Reserve Bank of India.
 He is the 1987 recipient of the Padma Vibhushan.